eureka235/yolo-stutter/README.md

 # yolo-stutter
-The datasets and code will be open sourced soon
+The datasets will be open sourced soon